lmweber/HDCytoData/README.md

 ## Tutorial

-A short tutorial showing how to load the data objects is included in the package vignette.
+A short tutorial showing how to load the data objects is included in the package vignette, available from the [Bioconductor](http://bioconductor.org/packages/HDCytoData) website.

 ## Availability and installation